10 Genius Project Management Trends You Haven’t Heard of

 4. Joint Application Development (JAD) ⛓

-JAD is a method originally used for designing a computer-based system, originating from the mid-1970s New York Telephone Co’s development centre.
+JAD is a method originally used for designing a computer-based system, originating from the mid-1970s New York Telephone Co’s development center.
 Following a series of remarkably successful implementations of this methodology, the pioneer Dan Gielan lectured extensively on the method, its benefits and best practices.

 The idea is simple: your project team and your client have a joint development process by involving the client from the very early stages.
 This allows the client to contribute ideas to the project and also give feedback on how things are progressing.
 Joint application development relies on the client contribution and holding sessions with team members throughout the entire lifecycle of the project.